edvaldinhs/eddig-django/README.md

 ## 🎮&nbsp; Gaming

-You can play and test the Ranking version of the game with the link below
+You can play and test the Ranking version of the game with the link below:

 https://eddig.vercel.app/

-on the other hand you can play the old version of the game with the link below
+on the other hand you can play the old version of the game with the link below:

 https://eddig.netlify.app/